GGC-DSA/dsa-website/textbooks.md

 ---
 title: ITEC 4230 DATA SCIENCE AND ANALYTICS CAPSTONE COURSE
-subtitle: Find out what the course requirements are before taking the class.
+subtitle: Find out what the textbooks and reading requirements are before taking the class.
 image: images/5.jpg
 seo:
   title: Theme Style Guide